jotpowers/College-Grads/after-tax.md

 ---
-id: post-tax
+id: after-tax
-title: Post-Tax
+title: After-Tax
-sidebar_label: Post-Tax
+sidebar_label: After-Tax
 ---

 *Note*:  This is an early work in progress.